torfason/zfit/README.md

-The goal of `zfit` is to improve the usage of basic model fitting functions within a piped work flow, in particular when passing and processing a `data.frame` using `dplyr` or similar packages.
+The goal of `zfit` is to improve the usage of basic model fitting functions within a piped work flow, in particular when passing and processing a `data.frame` (or `tibble`) before passing them to `lm()` or related functions.
+The problem with doing this is that the pipes pass the data object (`data.frame`/`tibble`) as the first parameter to the function, but the conventional estimation functions expect a formula to be the first parameter.

+This is somewhat annoying when using `magrittr` style pipe, but can be addressed by using a trick to pass the data into a subsequent parameter using `data=.`.
+With the new native pipes however, this is not possible, and the only workaround is to construct an anonymous function for each estimation.

-To this end, the package includes functions such as `zlm()` and `zglm()`.
-These are very similar to the core estimation functions such as `lm()` and `glm()`, but expect the first argument to be a tibble.
+To address this, this package includes functions such as `zlm()` and `zglm()`.
+These are very similar to the core estimation functions such as `lm()` and `glm()`, but expect the first argument to be a (`data.frame`/`tibble`) rather than a formula (the formula becomes the second argument).

-The `zprint()` function is intended to simplify the printing of derived results, such as `summary()`, within the pipe, without affecting the modeling result itself.

-The package also includes convenience functions for calling estimation functions using particular parameters, including `zlogit()` and `zprobit()`, to perform logistic regression within a pipe.
+The package also includes the `zprint()` function, which is intended to simplify the printing of derived results, such as `summary()`, within the pipe, without affecting the modeling result itself.
+It also includes convenience functions for calling estimation functions using particular parameters, including `zlogit()` and `zprobit()`, to perform logistic regression within a pipe.

+*The examples use magrittr-style (`%>%`) pipe syntax, but work in the same way with the new native pipe syntax (`|>`).*

 ## Installation